Shopify/polaris/.changeset/thin-cats-cry.md

 '@shopify/polaris': patch
 ---

-Updatd the colors of the borders of the buttons in the BulkActions component
+Updated the colors of the borders of the buttons in the `BulkActions` component